durgesh-plum/NBA-Shot-Predictor/README.md

 Two types of endings to a play - Shot or No Shot
 We are interested only in plays.

-Data Acquisition
+# Data Acquisition:

 The data acquisition was fairly simple.
 The data was taken from basketball-reference.com.
 It is a play-by-play dataset of all the plays in the 2015-16 season.
 Hence, the acquisition was simply downloading the data as a .csv file.

-Data Cleaning and Exploration
+# Data Cleaning and Exploratory Data Analysis(EDA):

 All the work in this project was done in a Jupyter notebook using Python and its packages.